-3. Reporting Incidents of Bullying

-a.
-Reporting During School Hours
+Reporting Incidents of Bullying During School Hours

-Reporting by Students

-Any student who believes that he/she has been the victim of bullying should report the act immediately to a teacher or to any other school employee.

-Any student who has knowledge of or observes bullying of another student is encouraged to report the bullying to a teacher or to any other school employee.
-If a student is unsure whether an incident learned of or observed may constitute bullying, the incident should be discussed with a teacher or another school employee.

-Reporting by Parents/Guardians and School Volunteers

-Any parent, guardian, or school volunteer who suspects, has witnessed, received a report of, or has information that a student may have been subjected to bullying is encouraged to promptly report such incident to a teacher, a school employee, or the principal.

-Reporting by School Employees

-Any teacher, staff member, or school employee who suspects, has witnessed, received a report of, or has reliable information that a student has been subjected to bullying or suspected bullying as defined above shall promptly report such incident to the principal or principal's designee.
+- Reporting by Students Any student who believes that he/she has been the victim of bullying should report the act immediately to a School Counselor, teacher, administrator, or to any other school employee.
+Any student who has knowledge of or observes bullying of another student is encouraged to report the bullying to a School Counselor, teacher, administrator, or to any other school employee.
+If a student is unsure whether an incident learned of or observed may constitute bullying, the incident should be discussed with a School Counselor, teacher, administrator, or another school employee. - Reporting by Parents/Guardians and School Volunteers Any parent, guardian, or school volunteer who suspects, has witnessed, received a report of, or has information that a student may have been subjected to bullying is encouraged to promptly report such incident to a School Counselor, teacher, a school employee, or the principal. - Reporting by School Employees Any teacher, staff member, or school employee who suspects, has witnessed, received a report of, or has reliable information that a student has been subjected to bullying or suspected bullying as defined above shall promptly report such incident to the principal or principal's designee.

-b.
-Reporting Outside of School Hours
+Reporting Incidents of Bullying Outside of School Hours